-"Tarrant County College provides affordable and open access to quality teaching and learning."
+"Tarrant County College is the guiding star for accessible, high-quality educational experiences that drive lasting impact."
 The Student Code of Conduct is designed to promote and protect an environment that encourages reasoned discourse, integrity, intellectual honesty, openness to constructive change, and respect for the rights and responsibilities of all individuals.
 The purpose of the Student Code of Conduct is to set forth the specific authority and responsibility of the College in maintaining social discipline, to establish guidelines that facilitate a just and civil campus community, and to outline an educational process for determining student/organization responsibility for alleged violations of college regulations.
 This student conduct process will follow established procedures for ensuring fundamental fairness and an educational experience that facilitates the development of the individual and of the student/organization.